Americas: Hydrology

 With coastal mountains and interior plains, the Americas have several large river basins that drain the continents.
 The largest river basin in North America is that of the Mississippi, covering the second-largest watershed on the planet.
 The Mississippi–Missouri river system drains most of 31 states of the United States, most of the Great Plains, and large areas between the Rocky and Appalachian mountains.
 The Mississippi–Missouri is the fourth-longest river system and has the tenth-greatest discharge in the world.

 In North America, to the east of the Appalachian Mountains, there are no major rivers but rather a series of rivers and streams that flow east with their terminus in the Atlantic Ocean, such as the Hudson, Saint John, and Savannah rivers.
 A similar instance arises with central Canadian rivers that drain into Hudson Bay; the largest being the Churchill River.
 On the west coast of North America, the main rivers are the Colorado, Columbia, Yukon, Fraser, and Sacramento rivers.

 The Colorado River drains much of the Southern Rockies and parts of the Basin and Range Province.
 The river flows approximately 1450 mi into the Gulf of California, during which over time it has carved out natural phenomena such as the Grand Canyon and created phenomena such as the Salton Sea.
 The Columbia is a large river, 1243 mi long, in central western North America and is the most powerful river on the West Coast of the Americas.
 In the far northwest of North America, the Yukon drains much of the Alaskan peninsula and flows 1980 mi from parts of Yukon and the Northwest Territory to the Pacific.
 Draining to the Arctic Ocean of Canada, the Mackenzie River drains waters from the Arctic Great Lakes of Arctic Canada, as opposed to the St Lawrence River that drains the Great Lakes of southern Canada into the Atlantic Ocean.
 The Mackenzie River is the largest in Canada and drains 1805200 km2.

 The largest river basin in South America is that of the Amazon, which has the highest volume flow of any river on Earth.
 The second largest watershed of South America is that of the Paraná River, which covers about 2582074 km2.

 Ecology

-North America and South America began to develop a shared population of flora and fauna around 2.5 million years ago, when continental drift brought the two continents into contact via the Isthmus of Panama.
+North America and South America began to develop a shared population of flora and fauna about 2.5 million years ago, when continental drift brought the two continents into contact via the Isthmus of Panama.
 Initially, the exchange of biota was roughly equal, with North American genera migrating into South America in about the same proportions as South American genera migrated into North America.
 This exchange is known as the Great American Interchange.
 The exchange became lopsided after roughly a million years, with the total spread of South American genera into North America far more limited in scope than the spread of North American genera into South America.